 So here's the deal.
 I'm an American who spends a chunk of the year in the Highlands of Scotland, and another chunk in Florida.
-I've been blogging about style for the better part of fifteen years, and over last few years I've expanded my sartorial wheelhouse to include the Highland Fashionista vintage shop on Etsy, as well as my preloved modern clothing shops.
-I suppose over the years, age and wisdom (yeah, that's what it is) has inspired me to help change the collective mindset about how we perceive style; to return to a practice of honing and curating one's personal style over time instead of purchasing it the moment a trend appears, wearing it once, and discarding it.
-Did you know that most people keep items of clothing they purchase from fast fashion retailers for only three years or less!?
-In the UK alone, nearly £140 million worth of clothing is thrown into landfills every year.
+I've been blogging about style for a good number of years now, and over last few launched the Highland Fashionista vintage shop on Etsy, as well as my preloved modern clothing shop on Depop.
+In doing so, I suppose I am expressing my desire to return to a practice of honing and curating my personal style over time instead of purchasing it the moment a trend appears, wearing it once, and discarding it.
+Mind you, I'm not anti high street fashion...I still love to go out and browse the shops, but In the UK alone, nearly £140 million worth of clothing is thrown into landfills every year.
 And that's not even going into the environmental impact of the disposable nature of fast fashion.
 It's clear we all could use a bit of an adjustment.

-The bottom line is that there is great value in recognizing the unique story that preloved garments tell, but the bigger picture is this; the items in my e-commerce collections and on the blog, regardless of original provenance, are there because they are unique, have character, and are fun.
+The bottom line is that there is great value in recognizing the unique story that preloved garments tell, but the bigger picture is this; the items in my e-commerce collections and on the blog, regardless of original provenance, are there because they are unique, useful, have character, and are fun.
 At the end of the day, this is supposed to be fun, right?